USAA Auto Insurance Review for 2021

 USAA also grew enough to branch into services other than auto insurance, such as in 1970, when USAA opened its first USAA Federal Savings Bank.

 USAA now provides auto, home, business, life, and health insurance in addition to auto insurance, making it a possible one-stop for all of its customers' insurance and banking needs.

 You may be wondering why we care about USAA's history and growth.

-The bottom line is that the history of a company tells us if a company is set up to succeed in the future.
+The bottom line is that a company's history tells us if a company is set up to succeed in the future.

-To give you an idea of how USAA is set up for the future, we are going to go through everything from USAA’s market shares to employee experiences.
+To give you an idea of how USAA is set up for the future, we will go through everything from USAA's market shares to employee experiences.

-A company’s market share is important, as it tells us if a company is growing.
-Let’s take a look at the National Association of Insurance Commissioner’s (NAIC) data on USAA’s market share.
+A company's market share is important, as it tells us if a company is growing.
+Let's look at the National Association of Insurance Commissioner's (NAIC) data on USAA's market share.

 |USAA Market Shares 4-Year Trend||2015||2016||2017||2018|